 - The Soft Cup Bra: This style provides more coverage for the breasts and chest.
 They can also have different levels of support for the breasts depending on the design.

 - The Cup Bra: The more structured design of cup bras tends to offer the most breast support.
 One thing to ask is if the bra is an underwire or wireless.
 An underwire bra will have a piece of wire that runs along the bottom of the cup.
 This provides even more support and lift (which can help women with larger breasts).
 However, some women prefer wireless bras for both comfort and health reasons.
+The strapless bras over on Rank & Style may be more suited to those women after more comfortable underwear.

 A quick note of sizing